How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 - Any additional classifications: If your state allows them, check whether standard exception classes have been noted.
 The same goes for construction businesses that get to use multiple class codes for individual workers.

-- Experience modifier: Most states prohibit insurers from changing your experience modification rate during the policy term.
+- Experience modifier: Most states prohibit insurers from changing your EMR during the policy term.
 If the auditor changes yours, you should ask why.

-If you don’t have to pay any additional premium―or maybe even received a refund―you can relax until next year’s audit.
+If you don’t have to pay any additional premium (or maybe even receive a refund), you can relax until next year’s audit.
 However, your insurer might decide you paid too little and send you a bill.
 In that case, you either need to write a check or dispute the audit.

 Common Mistakes in Workers’ Compensation Audits

 Being charged an additional premium doesn’t automatically mean the auditor made a mistake.
-Workers’ compensation premiums are complicated things, so mistakes are pretty common.
+That said, workers’ compensation premiums are complicated things, so mistakes can occur.
 Below are a few of the most common errors:

 - Including items in payroll that shouldn’t be there